gbevin/SendMIDI/README.md

 ```
   dev   name           Set the name of the MIDI output port (REQUIRED)
   list                 Lists the MIDI output ports
+  panic                Sends all possible Note Offs and relevant panic CCs
   file  path           Loads commands from the specified file
   ch    number         Set MIDI channel for the commands (1-16), defaults to 1
   on    note velocity  Send Note On with note (0-127) and velocity (0-127)